slyfox1186/ffmpeg-build-script/README.md

 the configured distribution repositories. `All` selects every package and reuses completed builds; `SKIP ... already built` means reuse, not deselection.
 Missing installed artifacts are repaired from the recorded release or matching Git checkout.
+LAME and SVT-AV1 archives must also pass a static link check before reuse, so incomplete dependencies or incompatible LTO objects trigger a repair.
+LAME builds its encoder without the optional mpg123 decoder; SVT-AV1 builds native objects compatible with FFmpeg's host linker.
 If a recorded Git checkout is missing or points to another commit, a normal rerun stops with recovery instructions; restore that checkout or use `--latest` to select a fresh snapshot.
 It does not silently discard the pin.
 Starting a rebuild invalidates that component's completion marker, the